muntashir-wahid/mobile-yard-client/README.md

 ## Features and functionalities

 - **Single-page web application**: MobileYard is a single-page web application built with react. website.
-Every time you see somethig new on the site you don't need to fetch a whole HTML, CSS and JavaScript file here.
-It will give you the feeling of useing mobile application on web.
+Every time you see something new on the site you don't need to fetch a whole HTML, CSS, and JavaScript file here.
+It will give you the feeling of using a mobile application on the web.

 - **Client site routing**: : As it is a single-page web application it doesn't have the limitation of routing.
 You can visit multiple pages.
 And the routing happens on the client side.